geshang777/FOCUS/README.md

 ### Quick Start

 We provide an inference demo here if you want to try out the our model.
-You should download the weights from our [Model Zoo](https://drive.google.com/drive/folders/1IcyZnqc4vcsvSUcKb2llYGPt3ClFGjPl) first and run the following command.
-Make sure that you use the config file conrresbonding to the download weights.
+You should download the weights from our [MODEL_ZOO.md](MODEL_ZOO.md) first and run the following command.
+Make sure that you use the config file that matches the downloaded weights.

 ```bash
 python demo/demo.py --config-file path/to/your/config \